-This light and buzzer remind you to buckle up the driver's seat belt.
+The light and buzzer act as a reminder to buckle up the driver's seat belt.

-Once the ignition key is turned to "ON", the reminder light flashes and buzzer sounds if the driver's seat belt is not fastened.
-Unless the driver fastens the belt, the light keeps flashing and the buzzer stops after about 4 to 8 seconds.
+Once the ignition key is turned to "ON" or "START", the reminder light flashes and buzzer sounds if the driver's seat belt is not fastened.
+Unless the driver fastens the belt, the light continues flashing and the buzzer stops after about 6 seconds.